 1. Set deadlines for yourself and eliminate distractions

 If you already have an agreement with others about a deadline, then set your personal deadline for a few hours or days prior to the official one.
-In terms of your course, plan your deadline around the date your students are counting on be it your launch date or enrollment date.
+Plan your deadline around the date your students are counting on.

-People have a tendency to fall into the planning fallacy, which is when one underestimates the amount of time it takes to complete a task, even if having done something similar before.
-The planning fallacy and procrastination go hand-in-hand, so allocating extra time for yourself is helpful in avoiding this.
+People have a tendency to fall into the planning fallacy.
+This is when you underestimate the amount of time it takes to complete a task, even if you’ve done something similar before.
+The planning fallacy and procrastination go hand-in-hand.
+Allocating extra time for yourself is helpful in avoiding this.

 2. Visualize the successful completion of the project at hand

-Visualization is a powerful tool when it comes to overcoming procrastination or accomplishing any goal in a timely manner.
-Since procrastination occurs in tandem with some kind of emotion, visualization can combat that by changing your emotions around a task.
-Close your eyes and take five to ten diaphragmatic breaths, then imagine the moments following the successful completion of the project or task.
+Visualization is a powerful tool when it comes to overcoming procrastination in a timely manner.
+Procrastination occurs in tandem with some kind of emotion.
+Visualization can combat that by changing your emotions around a task.
+Close your eyes and take five to ten diaphragmatic breaths.
+Then imagine the moments following the successful completion of the project or task.

-Visualize: Finishing the last section of your course with time to spare, creating a social media marketing strategy, drafting your first email to your email list.
-Also visualize feeling confident and proud of your work.
+Visualize: Finishing the last section of your course with time to spare.
+Creating a social media marketing strategy.
+Drafting your first email to your email list.
+Then visualize feeling confident and proud of your work.
 The most important part of this process is imagining how you’ll feel in this moment.
-The emotion around it is what will act as a catalyst for your brain to take action instead of procrastinating.
+The emotion around it is what will act as a catalyst for your brain to take action.

 3. Cultivate a positive inner monologue around completing tasks